Skip to content

 You can also take advantage of other tax savings plans offered in Canada like a Tax-Free Savings Account (TFSA).
 For 2023, the contribution allowance is $6,500.
 The big advantage of a TFSA is that there are no tax penalties for early redemptions so this is a great place to invest for both the short term and long term.
 Plus, it’s a perfect complement to an RRSP plan.

-Above all, don’t let the enormity of RRSP season stop you from getting on track to the retirement that you want.
+Above all, don’t let the enormity of the RRSP season stop you from getting on track to the retirement that you want.
 It’s better to start later than never.

 The stuff we have to say.